iceddev/frozen/README.md

 Examples can be found at https://github.com/iceddev/frozen/tree/master/examples

+## Browser Support

+We have tested in:

+* Chrome 24 & 26-dev
+* Firefox 18
+* IE10 (limitated sound support)
+* Chrome for Android 18 & 24 (no sound support)
+* Firefox for Android 18-19 & 20a2
+* PhantomJS 1.8.1

+__Most modern browsers should support this game engine if they support canvas, but YMMV with sounds__

-## Building
+## Development

-Warning: don't run `npm install` unless you need raw source, as this will use volo to install dojo, dojo utils, dcl, and Box2D
+__Warning: don't run `npm install` unless you need raw source, as this will use volo to install dojo, dojo utils, dcl, and Box2D__

-If you want to build from source, run:
+### Dependencies

+All development tasks depend on having dependencies installed.

-1. `npm install` to get all the NPM dependencies and start the `volo add`
+Use `npm install` to get all the NPM dependencies and start the `volo add`

+### Building the dist/frozen layer

-2. `grunt dojo` to start the dojo build
+`grunt dojo` to start the dojo build

+### Generating the docs

-3. Optionally, `grunt jsdoc` will generate docs
+`grunt jsdoc` will generate docs

-More documentation coming.
-Promise :)
+### Running the tests

+`grunt jasmine` to run tests in PhantomJS or `grunt jasmine-server` to run tests in the browser

+### Linting the source

+`grunt lint` to lint the source

+### Linting and running tests when files change

+`grunt watch` to watch the source and specs and run lint and jasmine when a file changes

 ## License